Rockin' for Myself: Critical reception

-Larry Flick from Billboard wrote, "If rave/NRG is your dance flavor of choice, "Rockin' For Myself' by Motiv8 is a must menu addition.
+Larry Flick from Billboard magazine wrote, "If rave/NRG is your dance flavor of choice, 'Rockin' for Myself' by Motiv8 is a must menu addition.
 Angie Brown, last heard fronting singles by Bizarre Inc., puts forth a respectable performance, while Steve Rodway crafts an instrumental picture that strobes with vibrant keyboard colors and racing beats.
 Paul Gotel steps in and gives the track a beefier bottom, while Stonebridge comes to the table with a recognizable disco-fried interpretation."
-Maria Jimenez from Music & Media stated, "Motiv8's happy, positivity track a la Urban Cookie Collective, Rockin' For Myself, is appealing in its warm Stonebridge Mix, the wide open Well Hung Parliament Adventure and the hi-pumpin' Ultimate Vocal Mix".
-Andy Beevers from Music Week rated it four out of five, calling it a "irrepressible house tune".
-James Hamilton from the magazine's RM Dance Update described it as a "Angie Brown chanted simple pop raver".
+Maria Jimenez from Music & Media stated, "Motiv8's happy, positivity track a la Urban Cookie Collective, 'Rockin' for Myself', is appealing in its warm Stonebridge Mix, the wide open Well Hung Parliament Adventure and the hi-pumpin' Ultimate Vocal Mix".
+Andy Beevers from Music Week gave it four out of five, naming it a "irrepressible house tune".
+He noted that the re-issue "has been getting a positive club reaction.
+Worth watching."
+James Hamilton from the Record Mirror Dance Update described it as a "Angie Brown chanted simple pop raver" in his weekly dance column.